jenbenarye/feel/README.md

 This repository hosts the development of an automated RLHF platform for Hugging Face, where the community can provide real-time feedback on language models.
 The feedback is automatically integrated into an RLHF pipeline to continuously fine-tune and improve the models.

+# The Feedback Collective
+Open RLHF on VLMs for Students

+A community-driven project to enhance Vision-Language Models (VLMs) for student-focused tasks.
+Leverages feedback from users and automated RLHF pipelines to continuously improve model performance and usability.